 Tutor groups are made up of Year 12 and Year 13 students.
-Senior students take responsibility for the daily running of the Sixth Form Centre and have their own Sixth Form council.
-They organise their own charity and social events, including a formal ball for Year 13 after A Level examinations.
+Senior students take responsibility for the daily running of the Sixth Form Centre; they have their own Sixth Form council and organise their own charity and social events, including a formal prom for Year 13 after A Level examinations.